mlpack/mlpack/doc/user/methods/hoeffding_tree.md

 // Train a Hoeffding tree on random numeric data; predict labels on test data:

 // All data and labels are uniform random; 10 dimensional data, 5 classes.
-// Replace with a data::Load() call or similar for a real application. arma::mat dataset(10, 1000, arma::fill::randu); // 1000 points.
+// Replace with a Load() call or similar for a real application. arma::mat dataset(10, 1000, arma::fill::randu); // 1000 points.
 arma::Row<size_t> labels =
     arma::randi<arma::Row<size_t>>(1000, arma::distr_param(0, 4));